jongminkimlab/Protocol/Molbio_GibsonAssembly.md

 2. Run a small aliquot of digested and undigested plasmid side-by-side on a gel to confirm complete digestion.
 3. Purify the digested backbone.

+      > You can prepare the linearized backbone by PCR.
+Again - try multiple input DNA amounts: **0.1 ng, 0.5 ng, and 1 ng**.

 ---

 ### 3. **NEBuilder® HiFi Assembly**